14 Amazing Sleeping Habits Of Animals

 Researchers have suggested that chimpanzees don’t just choose any old tree to sleep in, but actually select the type of tree that will give them the best sleep.
 In a study that took place in a wildlife reserve in Uganda, US anthropologists found that of 1,844 chimpanzee nests studied, 73.6% were made from a strong tree called Ugandan ironwood, despite that tree making up only 9.6% of the trees in that area.

 All animals have their individual sleep routines, but many adopt polyphasic cycles, sleeping multiple times around the clock.
 Humans are fairly unique in their monophasic cycle.
-Giraffes only need a very short amount of sleep, a maximum of about two hours, while we can all be envious of the brown bat which gets up to 19 hours of sleep a day.
+Giraffes only need a very short amount of sleep, a maximum of about 2 hours, while we can all be envious of the brown bat which gets up to 19 hours of sleep a day.